-The area I frequent is inhabited by many affluent college students.
+The area I frequent is inhabited by many affluent 21 college students.
 I am not here by chance; the Dumpsters in this area are very rich.
 Students throw out many good things, including food.
-In particular they tend to throw everything out when they move at the end of a semester, before and after breaks, and around midterm when many of them despair of college.
+In particular they tend to throw everything out when they move at the end of a semester, before and after breaks, and around midterm, when many of them despair of college.
 So I find it advantageous to keep an eye on the academic calendar.

-The students throw food away around the breaks because they do not know whether it has spoiled or will spoil before they return.
+Students throw food away around breaks because they do not know whether it has spoiled or will spoil before they return.
 A typical discard is a half jar of peanut butter.
-In fact nonorganic peanut butter does not require refrigeration and is unlikely to spoil in any reasonable time.
+In fact, nonorganic peanut butter does not require refrigeration and is unlikely to spoil in any reasonable time.
 The student does not know that, and since it is Daddy's money, the student decides not to take a chance.
 Opened containers require caution and some attention to the question "Why was this discarded?"
-But in the case of discards from student apartments, the answer may be that the item was discarded through carelessness, ignorance, or wastefulness.
+But in the case of discards from student apartments, the answer may be that the item was thrown out through carelessness, ignorance, or wastefulness.
 This can sometimes be deduced when the item is found with many others, including some that are obviously perfectly good.

-Some students, and others, approach defrosting a freezer by chucking out the whole lot.
+Some students, and others, approach defrosting a 😅 freezer by chucking out the whole lot.
 Not only do the circumstances of such a find tell the story, but also the mass of frozen goods stays cold for a long time and items may be found still frozen or freshly thawed.

 Yogurt, cheese, and sour cream are items that are often thrown out while they are still good.
-Occasionally I find a cheese with a spot of mold, which of course I just pare off, and because it is obvious why such a cheese was discarded, I treat it with less suspicion than an apparently perfect cheese found in similar circumstances.
+Occasionally I find cheese with a spot of mold, which of course I just pare off, and because it is obvious why such a cheese was discarded, I treat it with less suspicion than an apparently perfect cheese found in similar circumstances.
 Yogurt is often discarded, still sealed, only because the expiration date on the carton had passed.
 This is one of my favorite finds because yogurt will keep for several days, even in warm weather.

 Students throw out canned goods and staples at the end of semesters and when they give up college at midterm.
-Drugs, pornography, spirits, and the like are often discarded when parents are expected - Dad's day, for example.
+Drugs, pornography, spirits, and the like are often discarded when parents are expected - Dad's Day, for example.
 And spirits also turn up after big party weekends, presumably discarded by the newly reformed.
-Wine and spirits, of course, keep perfectly well even once opened.
+Wine and spirits, of course, keep perfectly well even once opened, but the same cannot be said of

-My test for carbonated soft drinks is whether they still fizz vigorously.
-Many juices or other beverages are too acid or too syrupy to cause much concern provided they are not visibly contaminated.
-Liquids, however, require some care.

-One hot day I found a large jug of Pat O'Brian's Hurricane mix.
-The jug had been opened, but it was still ice cold.
-I drank three large glasses before it became apparent to me that someone had added the rum to the mix, and not a little rum.
-I never tasted the rum and by the time I began to feel the effects I had already ingested a very large quantity of the beverage.
-Some divers would have considered this is a boon, but being suddenly and thoroughly intoxicated in a public place in the early afternoon is not my idea of a good time.
+My test for carbonated soft drinks is whether they 26 still fizz vigorously.
+Many juices or other beverages are too acidic or too syrupy to cause much concern, provided they are not visibly contaminated.
+I have discovered nasty molds in the vegetable juices, even when the product was found under its original seal; I recommend that such products be decanted slowly into a clear glass.
+Liquids always require some care.
+One hot day I found a large jug of Pat O'Brien's Hurricane mix.
+The jug had been opened but was still ice cold.
+I drank three large glasses before it became apparent to me that someone had added rum to the mix, and not a little rum.
+I never tasted the rum, and by the time I began to feel the effects I had already ingested a very large quantity of the beverage.
+Some divers would have considered this a boon, but being suddenly intoxicated in a public place in the early afternoon is not my idea of a good